Karim-Ashraf1/RESTful-API-for-BookStore/README.md

 # RESTful-API-for-BookStore

 This project is a simple RESTful API for managing a list of books using Express.js.
-It implements CRUD operations (Create, Read, Update, Delete) and uses an in-memory array to store book data.
+It implements CRUD operations (Create, Read, Update, Delete) and uses an in-memory array to store book data & database as a .csv file.

 ## Features